-The Child Development Associate Career Diploma program also prepares students for the Child Development Associate (CDA) certification.
+The Child Development Associate Career Certificate program also prepares students for the Child Development Associate (CDA) certification.
 As a student works toward becoming a qualified teacher of young children, the CDA Credentialing process requires candidates to earn 120 clock hours of professional early childhood education, with no fewer than 10 hours in each of the following eight subject areas the CDA Council for Professional Recognition requires.

 - Planning a safe and healthy learning environment (Module I)